Hannziegel/books/README.md

 Awesome books with ES6
 > Basic website that allows users to add/remove books from a list using Javascript ES6.
+> Feel free to see the live version, if you like it please give it a star!

 ## Built With